-Previously, the default was to save kinships and counts in a single file, with extension either grm.gz or grm.cont.
-If you have a kinship matrix stored in this format, LDAK can convert to the new format:
+Previously (until about 2014), the pairwise kinships were saved in a gzipped file.
+If you have a kinship matrix stored in this format, you can convert to binary using

 This will search for the files <kinfile>.grm.gz and <kinfile>.grm.id.
 If you wish to save to this format, then add --kinship-gz YES whenever running an LDAK command which produces a kinship matrix.

 Alternatively, if the pairwise kinships are saved in a text file (as a square matrix with no headers), you can convert these to binary format using